geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part4.md

 >The realization reached by the journaled microservice architecture team was this:
 ><br><br>
->— There is rarely a need for custom database query logic to live in app code, nor for it to be executed on the same servers servicing OLTP traffic.
+>— There is rarely a need for custom database query logic to live in app code, nor for it to be executed on the same servers servicing OLTP (Online Transaction Processing) traffic.
 This logic is a prime candidate to be relocated, standardized (read: written once), and driven via configured mappings.
 Savings all around!

 At a high level, the query service is dead simple: It accepts HTTP GET calls in familiar URL form and replies with JSON results.